zhitaoli-6/TOPK/README.md

 RAND() to generate the count of rows according to average length of every url RAND() to generate urls(made up of characters from 'a' to 'z') of each row
 ```

+### TASK1
+The length of each url ranges from [4,8), and this workload is dense(An url can occurs many times).

+### TASK2

+The length of each url ranges from [60, 100), and this workload is very sparse(Nearly all urls only occur only once).

 ## Tools used

 1. linux perf